PVoLan/wooden-architecture/Chapter2/index.md

 - **Explicit add of new dependencies.** While using packages, it is very easy to add ```import``` to another package.
 In most cases IDE like Android Studio will add ```import```'s almost automatically, sometimes even without notifying the developer.
 In contrast, Gradle dependencies are very explicit, they are almost never added automatically.
 Even when dependency is suggested by IDE, you'll have an explicit dialog and long-running gradle sync process after, so you'll less likely miss it.
 - **Less dependencies, more control.** Every particular Java class file usually has dozens of imports, they are changing often, and it is not easy to control their consistence.
 In contrast, there are only few gradle dependencies in the project, and they are rarely changed.
 You (or your team lead) can easily control that no gradle dependencies has been changed improperly.
-- **Gradle forbids circular dependencies.**.
-If you'll have a module A referencing module B, it is impossible to create opposite direction reference, you'll get an exception during build.
+- **Gradle forbids circular dependencies.** If you'll have a module A referencing module B, it is impossible to create opposite direction reference, you'll get an exception during build.
 At the same time, Java has no any restrictions about circular ```import```'s.

 Unfortunately, there is one huge disadvantage with using Gradle modules: performance.
-Implementing multiple Gradle modules significantly increases build time of the project.
+Implementing multiple Gradle modules significantly increases project build time.
 That's why at some point we have to stop with adding new modules and find another tool to organize the code.

 ## Wooden Architecture bricks